MarcusChok110/htn2021-frontend-challenge/README.md

 - The reducers folder contains all pure reducers used for the useReducer hook in the application.
 I decided to handle the user state in a reducer so that it can be easily expanded upon when/if it is turned into a full authentication system as opposed to regular state.
 - The routes folder contains the routes defined by React-Router to be displayed in the pages.
 It is kept in its own folder so that new routes can easily be added (in other files if necessary, and then all put into the index file) when the application grows larger.
 - The types folder contains TypeScript definitions that can be shared across other files.
 Currently, it holds the endpoint response types.
+- The utils folder contains helpful functions that can be used across all files.
+In particular, the api folder contains functions related to API calls for the event data, and the helpers folder contains functions for commonly used blocks of code, such as a function to find an event by id in an array.

 ### Tools